+Checklists are popular with readers of all types because they are easy to read and digest.
+They often condense large amounts of information into quick and easy-to-read lists that provide value to the reader.
 You could offer guidance on preparing for a court date, getting ready for a tax audit, tenant filing in housing court, and so on.
 Anything that helps your audience solve a problem should do well.

 Templates give the reader an easy way to create repetitive documents.
 For someone who’s not sure what they’re doing, it can be a tremendous help to have a template that allows them to just fill in the blanks.
-Especially where the law is concerned, document templates can help people to overcome real fears about being penalized for doing something incorrectly.
+Especially where the law is concerned, document templates can help people overcome real fears about being penalized for doing something incorrectly.

 3. Resource Lists

 Resource lists are popular because they put a lot of scattered information in one place.
-A well done resource list will also make your law firm a point of reference.
+A well-done resource list will also make your law firm a point of reference.
 The next time the reader wants to know something that relates to your services, they’ll check with you first, not Google.

 Somewhat similar to a template, worksheets or workbooks are a bit more involved and help the reader to complete some sort of task.
 A good example might be a workbook that walks someone through the process of creating all the documentation they would need to apply for a patent.

 If your law practice deals with anything at all that requires numbers and calculations, ready-made spreadsheets could be just the thing your visitors are looking for.
-If you need to get specific numbers from clients and leads, they’ll love you for giving them tools to make it easier to put those numbers together.
+If you need to get specific numbers from clients and leads, they’ll love you for giving them tools that make it easier to put those numbers together.

-Tutorials simply teach someone how to do something.
+Tutorials, whether written or via video, simply teach someone how to do something.
 You could teach people just about anything that has to do with the area of law you’re involved with.
 From explaining how different laws are usually interpreted to how to correctly fill out documentation, anything that helps educate your visitors should attract attention.

-7. Specialized Reports
+9. Specialized Reports

 Depending on your area of practice, reports could be a great way to convert more readers into leads.
 They work especially well for B2B services.
-If your law firm caters to businesses, putting together a two or three page report with relevant industry data could boost conversions significantly.
+If your law firm caters to businesses, putting together a two or three-page report with relevant industry data could boost conversions significantly.

 You’ve probably seen these kinds of quizzes several times without even realizing it, which is part of the reason they work so well.
 Have you ever seen someone post on Facebook saying something like “I got 8 out of 10.
-How good can you do on this quiz?”
+How well can you do on this quiz?”
 These kinds of quizzes work as a lead magnet by requiring contact information from each person who takes the quiz, plus they’re designed to be shared.
 They’re viral by nature.